superpandas-ai/superpandas/README.md

 config.system_template = "..."  # System prompt template
 config.user_template = "..."  # User prompt template

+# Set as default configuration for the library
+import superpandas as spd
+spd.set_default_config(config)

 # Save/load configuration
 config.save()  # Saves to ~/.cache/superpandas/config.json
 config.load()  # Loads from default path
 ```

+The default configuration is automatically loaded when the library is imported.
+You can:
+1. Create a new configuration and set it as default using `spd.set_default_config()`
+2. Modify the existing default configuration directly
+3. Save and load configurations to/from disk

+The default configuration persists across module reloads and is shared across all DataFrames unless explicitly overridden.

 ### Error Handling